 Ely St John's offers a wide range of after school activities for children in Years 1 to 6.
+These are organised each term by our After School Curriculum Coordinator, Julie Symonds.
 Ballet classes are available for children in the EYFS.
 More information on after school activities will be added to the Starting School section of the website as it becomes available.